MenxLi/HomeBackup/README.md

 This lightweight scripts can backup or restore files configured in `config.py` while calling git commands in one call.

 **Note:**
-* Only work for linux
+* Only work with linux
 * All files to be backed up should be under (sub-directories of) $HOME
 * Git and git remote have to be set up in `{/Path/ToStore/Backup/Files}` before calling related funtions